quanghuy1242/next-blog/docs/approuter-migration.md

 ### 10  Handling API routes / server actions

-- The existing `pages/api/posts.ts` exposes a paginated posts API.
-You have two options: 2. **Migrate to server actions:** Move the logic from `pages/api/posts.ts` into an exported async function in `app/actions.ts` that calls `getPaginatedPosts()`.
+- The existing `pages/api/posts.ts` exposes a paginated posts API. **Migrate to server actions:** Move the logic from `pages/api/posts.ts` into an exported async function in `app/actions.ts` that calls `getPaginatedPosts()`.
 Then call this action from the client component using the new `use server` syntax.
 Once server actions are used, you can delete the API route.

 ### 11  Clean‑up and final steps

 - After migrating every page to the `app/` directory, remove the entire `pages/` directory except for `pages/api` (if you decide to retain the API route).
 Delete unused context files and the `useHomePosts` hook.
 - Remove the manual scroll restoration code and GA calls in `_app.tsx`.
 Rely on the App Router’s built‑in cache and back/forward behaviour.

-### 12 Notes
+### Goal

-- All pages must be server side rendering, no pre built pages, so we want to have const dynamic = 'force-dynamic'; and server side may want to cache the actual graphql api calls, or even ISR is fine to revalidate the post detail every 1 hours, but the homepage and everything else should be force server and real data with some cache on the API.
-- Make sure and trace down all the links works, especially the / to filter posts by tags and categories.
-- Tests may fail, just remove them, don't try to fix it.
-- Server Component is prefered to keep client javascript code at the zero at possible.
-So if there's any component you want to make it client, try to scope down and make the deepest nested component "use client".
-- If there's any issue or concerns, garther all of thems and raise or at one, don't try to workaround and make assumptions.
+- `yarn built` run successfully.
+- No linting errors or typescript errors.